miguel456/miguel456/README.md

 I have close to 40 projects hosted privately.

 🔭 I’m currently working on a human resources management system for game servers/communities.
-It'll be made public here on Github once it reaches version ``1.0.0``.
-There will also be a premium version with more features (gotta have a side hustle).
+It's currently hosted on my Gitea instance, [here](https://code.spacejewel-hosting.com/spacejewelhosting/staffmanager).

 I also work freelance!
 I've worked with several customers over the past few months and I enjoy implementing their ideas into reality.